 The thickets, which are managed by the Bardi Jawi and Nyul Nyul ranger groups, are also the main source of many indigenous bush foods, medicines and tools for the local communities as well as being important ceremonial places.

-The findings of a study that brought together local Indigenous knowledge and western science have resulted in the monsoon vine thickets being listed as an endangered ecologically community in its own right, mainly due to the threat posed by fire and weeds .
+The findings of a study that brought together local Indigenous knowledge and western science have resulted in the monsoon vine thickets being listed as an endangered ecological community in its own right, mainly due to the threat posed by fire and weeds .

 What may seem like a small, isolated land management activity is part of the collective efforts of almost 700 Indigenous rangers to manage almost half of the Australian land mass.